jonniebigodes/gatsby-example-mobx/readme.md

 Once in wrapRootElement which runs during Gatsby's server rendering process, and once in wrapRootElement which is part of Gatsby's browser APIs.
 Check out [./gatsby-ssr.js](./gatsby-ssr.js) and [./gatsby-browser.js](./gatsby-ssr.js) to see how this is implemented in this example

+Also check the [./babelrc](./babelrc) to check how to enable the decorators to work

 License
 ----